larsks/rhel-osp-upgrade-docs/upgrade-4.md

 compute nodes, you can migrate running instances off the nodes as part of the upgrade process.

-If you will be migrating instances between Havana and Icehouse compute nodes, you will need to ensure that your Icehouse nodes have the same `upgrade_levels` setting as your controllers:
+If you will be migrating instances between Icehouse and Juno compute nodes, you will need to ensure that your Juno nodes have the same `upgrade_levels` setting as your controllers:

        [upgrade_levels]
-       compute = icehouse-compat
+       compute = icehouse

 ### Live migration